ihmeuw/vivarium_public_health/docs/source/tutorials/mslt/getting_started.rst

 simulations described in these tutorials.
 For each simulation there will be a model specification file, whose file name ends in ``.yaml``.
 These are plain text files, that you can edit in any text editor.
-To run the simulation described in one of these files, run the following command in a console or terminal, from within the **mslt_port-master** directory:
+To run the simulation described in one of these files, run the following command in a command prompt or terminal, from within the **mslt_port-master** directory:

 .. code-block:: sh